Set up for Amazon EBS

 Amazon EBS volumes and Amazon EBS snapshots.
 Amazon EBS automatically creates a unique AWS managed KMS key

 for Amazon EBS encryption in each Region.
-This KMS key has the alias aws/ebs
+This KMS key has the alias aws/ebs.
+You can't

 rotate the default KMS key or manage its permissions.
 For more flexibility and control over